De La Salle Green Archers basketball: History

-Since joining the UAAP in 1986, the Green Archers have won 10 UAAP basketball titles – 1989, 1990, 1998, 1999, 2000, 2001, 2007, 2013, 2016, and 2023.
-La Salle's basketball program is known for having won four straight UAAP championship titles from 1998 to 2001.
+In 1986, La Salle was accepted as a member of the University Athletic Association of the Philippines (UAAP).
+Since joining the UAAP in 1986, the Green Archers have won 11 UAAP basketball titles – 1989, 1990, 1998, 1999, 2000, 2001, 2007, 2013, 2016, 2023, and 2025.
+La Salle's basketball program is known for having the most finals appearance with 19, as well as the longest consecutive finals appearance with nine from 1994 to 2002.
+The program is also known for having won four straight UAAP championship titles from 1998 to 2001.
 The Green Archers are also known for sharing a rivalry with other competitive teams in the UAAP, especially with the Ateneo Blue Eagles, UST Growling Tigers, and FEU Tamaraws.
-The most recent championship is the 2023 UAAP Season 86 title, where La Salle defeated the UP Fighting Maroons during the best-of-three series, having lost Game 1 but won Games 2 & 3.
+In UAAP Season 88, the Green Archers became the second fourth seed team to win the title after the NU Bulldogs from UAAP Season 77 in 2014.
+La Salle dethroned the UP Fighting Maroons during the best-of-three series, having lost Game 2 but won Games 1 and 3.

+The Green Archers won the UAAP Season 85 3x3 basketball tournament in 2023.
+They retained the title the following year in UAAP Season 86.
+They won their third consecutive title in UAAP Season 87.
+In UAAP Season 88, the Green Archers swept the tournament en route to their fourth consecutive championship.

 Prior to the start of the UAAP season, the Green Archers participate in multiple preseason tournaments.
 In the Filoil EcoOil Preseason Cup they have won four titles, the latest being the 2016 championship.
 The Green Archers participated in the Buddha Light International Association (BLIA) Cup, where they last won the championship in 2017.
 The Green Archers have also participated in the PBA D-League Aspirants' Cup as EcoOil–La Salle, where they have won three straight championships.
 In the Pinoyliga Collegiate Cup, the Green Archers won their first title in 2024.
 In August 2024, the Green Archers swept the 2024 World University Basketball Series in Tokyo, Japan.
 La Salle has also participated in the AsiaBasket tournaments.
 In May 2025, the Green Archers won against the Ateneo Blue Eagles to claim the championship of the 2025 AsiaBasket College Campus Tour.

-The Green Archers won the UAAP Season 85 3x3 basketball tournament in 2023.
-They retained the title the following year in UAAP Season 86.
-They won their third consecutive title in UAAP Season 87.
+In August 2026, the Green Archers swept the University Top League (UTL) tournament in Japan to win the title.

+The team is currently managed by Raffy Villavicencio, Terry Capistrano, Andres Reyes Jr., and Mans Carpio, with International Container Terminal Services (ICTSI) chairman and president Enrique K. Razon as the main patron.
+Topex Robinson serves as the head coach since 2023, with Caloy Garcia as the lead assistant coach.
+Other assistant coaches include Marlon Celis, Oliver Bunyi, Renren Ritualo, Mon Jose, Gian Nazario, and JB Sison.
+Miguel Aytona and Gelo Vito serve as strength and conditioning coaches with Timothy Ting as head nutrionist.